Earn an Online MS in Geographic Information Science at Calvin University

 What to expect

-Every course is built around real-world scenarios in areas like computer cartography, mapping science, and data management.
-That means plenty of hands-on experience, which translates into careers in local government, urban planning, environmental management, and beyond.
+Calvin's online MS in GIS is built around hands-on application.
+Every course is structured around real scenarios in computer cartography, mapping science, and spatial data management.
+That practical orientation translates directly into the kinds of work our graduates do: local government, urban planning, environmental management, and intelligence and analytics roles.

-Whether you're seeking a career shift, promotion, or a pathway to certification, Calvin’s GIS program offers flexible entry points—including a 4+1 option for Calvin undergrads.
-You’ll graduate with all the technical expertise you need for a rewarding career—and a faith-based vision for how these skills and technologies can benefit your community.
+Whether you are seeking a career shift, promotion, or a pathway to GISP certification, Calvin's program offers flexible entry points, including a 4+1 option for Calvin undergrads (apply in your senior year, take one graduate course before graduation, save time and tuition).
+You will graduate with the technical expertise the field requires and a faith-informed framework for thinking about how mapping and spatial data can serve your community.

 Career Possibilities